MyuraASM/PussyOS/README.md

 Look for the entry matching your router's IP and copy the physical address.

 netsettings are not saved to disk yet, you will need to redo them on each reboot.
-This will be fixed in a future update.
+This will be fixed in a future update. and the gateway mac will be solved too on boot.

 ---